PrincetonUniversity/PsyNeuLink/README.md

 ## Functional Architecture

+PsyNeuLink is written in Python, and conforms to the syntax and (most of the) coding standards for the language.
+It provides a framework with the following structural components, as well as a set of methods for creating, customizing and executing them:

 - System:
      set of (potentially interacting) processes, that can be managed by a “budget” of control and trained.